Baud-lab/hermes-wire/Step4/README.md

 ## 📘 Overview

+HERMES-WIRE Step 4 is the fourth stage of the HERMES-WIRE suite (HERitable MicrobiomE Structure — Workflow for Interpreting host–microbiome Relationships & Effects).

 **Step 4** of the **HERMES-WIRE** pipeline performs the final *genome-to-microbiome causal dissection* by integrating:
 - **Heritable microbiome traits** (taxa, guilds, α/β-diversity)
 - **Candidate host genomic windows**